Supporting vulnerable witnesses

 Who can be a support person?

 It’s up to the witness to choose their support person.
 They can be, for example, a parent, guardian, relative, friend, professional counsellor, or someone else.
-Some vulnerable witnesses can have more than one support person if they need them, such as a family member and a counsellor.
+Some vulnerable witnesses can have more than one support person if they need them, for example, a family member and a counsellor.

-Not everyone has someone who can fill this role, and there are a number of court support services in NSW that can provide support for a vulnerable witness (see Financial and other support and information).
+Not everyone has someone who can fill this role, and there are services in NSW that can provide support where needed (see Financial and other support and information).
 In matters the ODPP is prosecuting, a Witness Assistance Service (WAS) officer can sometimes be a support person.

 It’s important to know that you cannot be a support person if you are a witness or a potential witness in the case – if you are, the judge or magistrate can disallow you as the witness’s choice.